boardfish/remote_record/README.md

 GitHub::UserReference.remote.where('q=tom+repos:%3E42+followers:%3E1000')
 ```

+*Note that the query we're expecting here comes from the Octokit gem.
+Your API
+client might have a nicer interface.*

 It's recommended that you include something in `where` to filter incoming
 params.
 Ideally, you want to expose an interface that's as ActiveRecord-like as
 possible, e.g.: